 Among other key commodities, coffee has played a defining role in Rwanda’s recent high economic growth.
 Despite its growing reputation for quality and taste, and their Government’s aim to position Rwanda as a speciality coffee producing country, Rwanda and its coffee co-operatives still face key challenges in bringing their coffee to international markets, where consistent quality and ethical standards are industry standard.
-Namely, poor infrastructure and mismanagement undermine its ability to achieve its true potential.
+Namely, poor infrastructure and mismanagement have often undermined its ability to achieve its true potential.

 In 2017, Challenges Worldwide, in partnership with the Scottish Fair Trade Forum, embarked on a Scottish Government-funded, 5-year programme with a simple overarching objective: “The improved quantity and quality of coffee produced in Western and Southern Rwanda leading to an increase in the $2.4m value of exports to international markets”.

 This ambitious objective is underpinned by three main outcomes:

 - Increase operating capacity of eight participating co-operatives

 - Strengthened coffee value chain leading to an increase in access to international markets and total export levels

 - Community resilience strengthened and livelihood barriers reduced through initiatives identified and implemented by community members

 Helping to achieve key communications objectives, we have relished the opportunity to collaborate with Challenges Worldwide to promote the coffee programme and raise awareness for Fairtrade Rwandan coffee throughout Scotland.